 The stick shaft has been extended 100mm, which give a travel which feels about right, and now has a nice offset to make it fit in your hand nicely.

+With the Throttle and Stick Rewired I tested the various axes and switches, and all worked fine!
 The next step in the build is to design a pedestal to support the stick at it’s right height, incorporating an enclosure for the various boards cables and connectors, then make a suitable mounting structure for the Throttle.
 Part of the mount will include adding a Flap switch to the structure so that it is located correctly (finally) For now the Throttle doesn’t have any buttons interfaced, that is for a later time!

 COVID-19 has bitten hard, with NZ going in to lock-down tomorrow.
 So tonight’s Sim Work Night was pretty quiet.
 After spending the afternoon converting the ManCave into a temporary work office, I decided that I still needed to do something on my sim.
 So tonight I did some messing around with displays in the Skyhawk, and a cool tool for ‘storing’ and ‘restoring’ panel positions.
 This means that I can fine tune the positions of all of my undocked panels, an recall them whenever I need.
 This application has changed my plans for how I will “build” the virtual panel for the sim.
 Instead of building a single panel, with all my gauges on it, I will make individual panels for each gauge which I can then move and size to fit the panel.
 Then I can use these cool apps to store the positions.
 I also *temporarily* pointed the projector lower to align with the HUD.
 This is until I design and build new legs to bring the height up to where I now want it.

 On tonight’s blog; I remove a joystick, I destroy a joystick, and I re-make a joystick!